flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 Task Resources
 ==============
-Configuring task resources includes setting default values for both task requests and limits, as well as the maximum allowed limit for the following resources:
+Configuring task resources includes setting default values for unspecified task requests and limits.
+Task resources also include limits which specify the maximum value either a task request or limit can have.

 - cpu
 - gpu